Don't Miss This Oregon First Time Home Buyer Program in 2022

 Oregon Cash Advantage Home Loans

 The Cash Advantage program is a little different.
-It's goal is to lower the closing costs required to purchase and get into your new house.
+Its goal is to lower the closing costs required to purchase and get into your new house.
 As such, it does not require any down payment whatsoever, though the monthly payments could be a little higher than what you would find under Oregon's Rate Advantage program.

-Like with the Rate Advantage program, you'll need to be purchasing a house for the first-time, or have not owned a home in the previous three years.
+Like with the Rate Advantage program, you'll need to be purchasing a house for the first-time or have not owned a home in the previous three years.

 You'll receive a grant worth 3% of the value of the mortgage loan.